manang/internet-drafts/draft-muscariello-intarea-hicn.md

 routing locators, RLOCs, using LISP terminology), just like any IPv6 router.
 In addition to that, transport end-points bind to location-independent names, similar to LISP end-point identifiers (EIDs).
-However, instead of using name prefixes to identify end-hosts only, in hICN a name prefix is used to identifity a data source.
+However, instead of using name prefixes to identify end-hosts only, in hICN a name prefix is used to identify a data source.

 There is an analogy between IPv6 multicast and the hICN data forwarding path for one-to-many communications, as the IPv6 multicast group address identifies data that group members